Ondřej Karafiát

-Ondřej Karafiát (born 1 December 1994) is a Czech professional footballer who plays as a centre-back for 2.
-Bundesliga club 1.
-FC Nürnberg.
+Ondřej Karafiát (born 1 December 1994) is a Czech professional footballer who plays as a centre-back for Mladá Boleslav.

 Career

 Karafiát made his senior league debut for Viktoria Žižkov on 3 August 2014 in a Czech National Football League 2–1 home win against Olomouc.
 He scored his first senior league goal on 11 September 2014 in a 4–0 home win against Kolín.

 On 17 July 2020, he signed a four-year contract with Slavia Prague.

 On 18 July 2024, Karafiát signed a contract with 2.
 Bundesliga club 1.
 FC Nürnberg.
+On 23 January 2026, his contract with Nürnberg was mutually terminated.